Chutu dynasty: Political history

 The Eastern Hemisphere c.
 2nd century AD.

 The Chutus ruled a kingdom centered around the city of Banavasi in present-day Karnataka for over two centuries, from c.
 125 CE to c.
 345 CE.
 The Chutus were probably subordinate to the Satavahanas in the beginning, and assumed independence when Satavahana power declined.
 They were probably one of the several dynasties described collectively as "Andhra-bhritya" ("servants of the Andhras, that is, the Satavahanas) in the Puranas.
 Numismatic evidence suggests the Chutus were surrounded by other Satavahana feudatories: the Kuras of Kolhapur in the north and the Sadakana Maharathis of Chandravalli.
 The coins issued by these three families are similar, and most of these coins can be dated to the 2nd century CE.
 Coins discovered at Chandravalli and Kondapur bear the legend of "Maharathi Sadakana Chutu Krishna", which suggests the Chutus consolidated their power by intermarriage with the other feudatory families.

 Numismatic evidence also indicates that by the last quarter of the 2nd century CE, the power of these three feudatory families was eclipsed by the Satavahanas, who appear to have assumed greater control over their territories.
 This is suggested by the discovery of the coins of the Satavahana ruler Yajna Sri Satakarni at Bramhapuri (Kolhapur) and Chandravalli: the Satavahana coins were found in a more recent strata compared to the coins of the feudatory dynasties.
 When Satavahana power declined in the first half of the 3rd century CE, the Chutus retained their authority at Banavasi, unlike the Kuras and the Sadakana Maharathis.
 Their rule is attested by at least four inscriptions dated between the 260s and 340s CE.
 Historian Sailendra Nath Sen states that after the fall of the Satavahanas post the end of the reign of Pulumayi IV in 225 CE, the Chutus appear to have controlled the far-flung areas of the south-western parts of the erstwhile Satavahana empire.
 They subsequently extended their power in the north and the east.
-According to historian Teotónio R. De Souza, following the rule of Shak Satakarni of the Satavahanas, the Chutus ruling from Banavasi in Karnataka, probably also gained control of the Konkan and places in Goa like Kunkalli, Balli, and Kankon, as subordinates of the Bhojas.
+According to historian Teotónio R. De Souza, following the rule of Shak Satakarni of the Satavahanas, the Chutus ruling from Banavasi, probably also gained control of the Konkan and places in Goa like Kunkalli, Balli, and Kankon, as subordinates of the Bhojas.